AvakyanK/TeorVer/README.md

 '''ruby
 binomialDis(n, k, p)
 '''
-input parameters:
+Input parameters:
-n - number of independent events k - number of occurrences of the event p - probability of occurrence of one event
+n - number of independent events; k - number of occurrences of the event; p - probability of occurrence of one event.
-result:
+Result:
 probability of occurrence of a possible value of k from n independent trials